8.3 More on Missing Values

 8.3.2 Filling Missing Values

 When working with missing values, it is important to decide how to handle them.
 One common approach is to fill the missing values with a specific value.
 In R, we can use the replace_na() function from the tidyr package to fill missing values.
-Let’s fill the missing values in the gm_tidy2 dataset with the average life expectancy for each country.
+Let’s say we fill in all the missing values with the average of all the non-missing values.

 group_by(country) %>%